SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 The only downside about using Zapier is that it may be a bit confusing if you don't document your automations.
 I keep track of Automations in Evernote and have no problems related to automations.

-What's new in Zapier?
-IF/Then logic allows you to add conditional logic to your automations!
+### What's new in Zapier 2018?

+IF/THEN logic allows you to add conditional logic inside of your automations!
 This is a big deal when you want automations to take place only in certain situations.

 ### Alternates to Zapier

 * IFTTT (completely free)
 * Tray.io

-## 3. Send great looking email to a lot of people with MailChimp.
+## 3. Send great looking email to your people with MailChimp.

 `Free, up to 2,000 Subscribers`

 MailChimp may be one of the more popular apps out there for marketers.The best part— use Mailchimp for free if your list isn't too big.

 I use Mailchimp all the time.

-It may be used in order to:
+### How to use Mailchimp in the workplace

 * create `groups` and `segments` in Mailchimp so your customers get what they need and only what they need
 * quickly design your own email templates, so you aren't repeating yourself